telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 ---
-title: web.config Settings Overview
+title: Setting the web.config File
-page_title: web.config Settings Overview
+page_title: Setting the web.config File
-description: Check our Web Forms article about web.config Settings Overview.
+description: ""
 slug: general-information/web-config-settings-overview
 tags: web.config,settings,overview,handlers,required
 previous_url: general-information/web-config-settings-overview
 published: True
-position: 2
+position: 5
 ---

-# web.config Settings Overview
+# Setting the web.config File

 This article explains the entries a Telerik-enabled Web Site or Web Application has.
 There are several mandatory additions, and a number of optional configuration settings:

 * [Mandatory Additions to the web.config](#mandatory-additions-to-the-webconfig)